DCI/dci.github.io/examples/scala/index.md

 ## DCI in Scala

-By annotating a plain Scala class with `@context` we allow it to be a DCI Context where we can define Roles and role methods.
-The names of object identifiers act as Role names and Roles are defined with a `role` keyword:
+By annotating a plain Scala class with @context we allow it to be a DCI Context where we can define Roles and role methods.
+The names of object identifiers act as Role names and Roles are defined with a 'role' keyword:
 ```Scala
 @context
 class MoneyTransfer(Source: Account, Destination: Account, amount: Int) {